uber/kraken/README.md

 driver based on BitTorrent protocol to allow for tighter integration with storage solutions and more control over performance optimizations.

-Kraken's problem space is slightly different with what BitTorrent was designed for.
-Kraken's goal is to reduce global max download time and communication overhead in a stable environment, while BitTorrent's designed for unpredictable environment, so it needs to defend against malicious or bad behaving peers and tries to preserve more copies of scarce data.
+Kraken's problem space is slightly different than what BitTorrent was designed for.
+Kraken's goal is to reduce global max download time and communication overhead in a stable environment, while BitTorrent was designed for an unpredictable and adversarial environment, so it needs to preserve more copies of scarce data and defend against malicious or bad behaving peers.

 Despite the differences, we re-examine Kraken's protocol from time to time, and if it's feasible, we hope to make it compatible with BitTorrent again.